 The short answer is yes.
 Though be aware that while hemp does have trace amounts of intoxicating compounds, but that doesn’t mean it will get you high.
 Hemp plants simply don’t produce enough THC to have an intoxicating effect.
 CBD, though psychoactive, is a non-intoxicating cannabinoid and won’t produce any form of a euphoric high on its own.
-In other words, hemp has plenty of therapeutic potential, but you’ll have to look elsewhere if you want to get high.